nabeelvalley/docs/src/content/blog-md/2025/01-10/use-a-password-manager-they-said.md

 feature: false
 subtitle: 01 September 2025
 ---
-I just had to boot up my computer to download **_Microsoft Edge_** because half way through the day I found out that the _Passwords_ tab has been removed from the _Authenticator_ app
+I just had to boot up my computer to download _Microsoft Edge_ because half way through the day I found out that the _Passwords_ tab has been removed from the _Microsoft Authenticator_ app

 A few months ago the app notified me that _Autofill_ would stop working - I was okay with this, I just started copying and pasting passwords.
 Next, the ability to add passwords was removed altogether - well okay, I haven't added a new password in a while so that's also fine.
 But then today I see that the passwords tab has been straight up removed